v-schipka/v-schipka.github.io/content/posts/jekyll-to-mkdocs-migration/index.md

 ---

 Our company (or rather I as the technical writer responsible for our documentation) recently decided to say goodbye to our current solution for creating documentation: [Jekyll](https://jekyllrb.com/).
-Instead, we are now working on moving our existing content to [MkDocs](https://www.mkdocs.org/).
+Instead, we are now working on migrating our existing content to [MkDocs](https://www.mkdocs.org/).

 In this post I want to tell you a little bit about the reasons behind this decision.